One Life to Live storylines (2000–2013): 2003

 Viki developed heart trouble and was saved by a heart transplant from her comatose husband, Ben.
 One of the most appreciated storylines of the second Malone/Griffith era was Marcie Walsh (Kathy Brier)'s struggle with her self-esteem and her love story with Al Holden (Nathaniel Marston).
 Inexplicably, Marston was fired, while Al was killed off despite the couple's immense popularity.
 But a write-in campaign led by Marcal fans convinced ABC to rehire Marston, in spite of his character having died on screen.
 Al's spirit took over Michael McBain's body, causing the ghost to lose all memories as Al, and court Marcie and Michael.
 Brooding actor Michael Easton (who had a following as Stephen Clay/Caleb Morley, a singing vampire, on Port Charles) was hired as Michael's cop brother, John McBain.
 John was introduced as a pool tournament organizer who recruited Natalie for her pool skills.
 Natalie and John had an instant connection and attraction to each other but Natalie was engaged to Cristian.
 Unknown to her and Cristian, John was an undercover FBI agent working on a bust to trap Walker Flynn, Mitch Lawrence's brother who had been paid by Todd to use his face as a cover.
 After Natalie and Cristian wed, they flew to Las Vegas for a high-stakes pool competition against the Black Widow.
 Antonio, who learned of John's identity at Cristian's bachelor party, joined them in Las Vegas along with Jessica.
 John told Natalie to lose on purpose or he would kill her and Cristian.
 When Natalie learned that both Cristian and Roxy bet their life savings on her, she won the tournament.
 Chaos erupted eventually leading to Cristian Vega's death only a day after he married Natalie.
 In her grief, Natalie lashed out at John who made it his mission to make it up to her.
-John was reassigned to the Music Box Killer case in New Jersey but remained in Llanview when the serial killer killed a local Private Investigator, Alyssa Collins.
+John was reassigned to the Music Box Killer case in New Jersey but remained in Llanview when the serial killer killed a local Private Investigator, Elyssa Collins (Yvonne Sciò).
 John worked alongside Bo and Antonio on the case, forming a friendship with both.
 Eventually, Natalie's heart softened toward John and they began a close friendship.
 Al's mother, Gabrielle, was murdered by the Music Box Killer, and Al's father, Max, left town, thus removing the Holden family from the canvas.
 Next came the saga of the Santi mobster family, to whom Antonio learned he was related.
 To the detriment of ratings (which fell to an all-time low in the summer of 2004), much of the action revolved around new characters: Antonio's brother Tico (who married Jessica Buchanan), stepsister Sonia, and mother Angelina.